abela46/Storys/Magic-Tree-House.md

   Was the mysterious person
 watching him now?
 The person whose name began with M?
-  Maybe M wanted the gold
-medallion back.
-The one Jack had found on their dinosaur adventure
+  Maybe M wanted the gold medallion back.
+The one Jack had found on their dinosaur adventure.